savdevarney/100-days-of-code/log.md

 ### Day 2: November 20, 2017

 **Progress**
-- worked through the entire code academy JavaScript track - was glad to see they updated for ES6.
+- worked through 80% of the JavaScript track on codecademy - was glad to see they updated for ES6.
 - implemented some ES6 optimizations (template literals - love!) in my discover-meditation app.
 - learned about mark down language fundamentals to make this readme pretty

 **Thoughts**
 - learning your second language is so much easier :)
 - I'm so grateful for organizations like codecademy that make cirriculum available for free.
 Having a structured cirriculum makes it much easier to learn than watching random YouTube videos!

+### Day 3: November 21, 2017

+**Progress**
+- added npm and babel to discover-meditation

+**Thoughts**
+-